condini-mastheus/bootcamp-nodejs-desafio-04/README.md

 ## Users api

-´POST - /users´ - Creates a new user
+`POST - /users` - Creates a new user
 Params:

 ```